davidgutierrezrubio/jmathanim/manual/06_MathFormulas/MathFormulas.md

 ## The slice method

 Sometimes you may need to separate a formula in parts so you can animate them separately.
 The `slice`method extracts a subformula with the given indexes and removes the extracted shapes from the original formula.
-For example
+For example, suppose we have the formula `$A=b\cdot h$` and want to initially show the "b" and "h" glyphs in a rectangle, prior to put them in their original place:

 ```java
 Shape rectangle = Shape.square().scale(2,1).center().fillColor("chocolate");